yuanxcoin/gyuanx-mq2/README.md

 The Message object also provides methods for replying to the caller.
 Simple replies queue a reply if the client is still connected.
 Replies to service nodes can also be "strong" replies: when replying to a SN that has closed connection with a strong reply we will attempt to reestablish a connection to deliver the message.
-In order for this to work the LokiMQ caller must provide a lookup function to retrieve the remote address given a SN x25519 pubkey.
+In order for this to work the GyuanxMQ caller must provide a lookup function to retrieve the remote address given a SN x25519 pubkey.

 ### Callbacks

-Invoked command functions are always invoked with exactly one arguments: a non-const LokiMQ::Message reference from which the connection info, LokiMQ object, and message data can be obtained.
+Invoked command functions are always invoked with exactly one arguments: a non-const GyuanxMQ::Message reference from which the connection info, GyuanxMQ object, and message data can be obtained.

 The Message object also contains a `ConnectionID` object as the public `conn` member; it is safe to take a copy of this and then use it later to send commands to this peer.
 (For example, a wallet